Vet Bills vs. Natural Remedies: How to Treat Dog Yeast Infections at Home

 What Is a Yeast Infection in Dogs?

-A yeast infection in dogs happens when there’s an overgrowth of yeast—specifically a fungus called Malassezia—on your dog’s skin.
-This type of yeast is normally present in small amounts, but when the balance gets thrown off, it can multiply fast and cause real discomfort.
-For itchy pups, a diet tailored to their needs like homemade dog food for allergies can make a difference.
+A yeast infection in dogs happens when there is an overgrowth of yeast (a fungus called Malassezia) on your dog’s skin.
+Malassezia is a type of yeast that is normally present in small amounts, but when the balance gets thrown off, it can multiply quickly and cause itching in your dog.
+For itchy dogs, a diet tailored to their needs like homemade dog food for allergies can help.

 What Causes Yeast Infections in Dogs?

-The main culprit?
-Malassezia yeast getting out of control.
+The main culprit is likely Malassezia yeast getting out of control.

-But what throws off the balance in the first place?
-Several things can set off a yeast flare-up:
+What throws off the balance?
+Several things can set off a yeast flare-up, such as:

-If you want to dig deeper into how food plays a role, see our guide on best homemade dog food recipes for a healthier pup.
+If you want to know more about how food plays a role in your dog’s health, check out our guide on the best homemade dog food recipes for a healthier pup.

 Where Do Yeast Infections Usually Occur?